 When you hire us, you can count on us to:

 - Thoroughly investigate the circumstances surrounding the events and your arrest

 - Work with top experts and investigators to strengthen your defense or disprove the state’s allegations against you

 - Review the state’s case against you to determine weaknesses

 - Negotiate to get charges dropped or reach a favorable plea bargain

 - Represent you in court in front of a judge or jury, if necessary

 Do not let a sex crime derail your life and ambitions.
-If you have been charged with a sex crime, including prostitution or solicitation for prostitution, you should seek help from an experienced Dayton criminal defense lawyer.
+If you have been charged with a sex crime, including prostitution or solicitation for prostitution, you should seek help from an experienced Dayton sex crimes lawyer.
 Call Suhre & Associates, LLC today for a free consultation with a criminal law attorney.